fbeltrao/dotnet-observability-sample/scenario2.md

 The class `System.Diagnostics.Activity` is used by libraries to generate traces that can be observed by Diagnostic Listeners in order to generate spans/operations according to the tracing backend of choice.
 Examples are [Http Client](https://github.com/dotnet/corefx/blob/master/src/System.Diagnostics.DiagnosticSource/src/HttpCorrelationProtocol.md) and [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-end-to-end-tracing).

  As mentioned before, correlation happens by having spans sharing the same TraceID.
-To propagate the traceId used in first span http request headers are used.
+To propagate the traceId used in first span, http request headers are used.
 The forwarded value will then be used to argument new traces, correlating with the value used by the caller.

 |Name|SpanId|ParentId|TraceId|
 |-|-|-|-|